MicrosoftDocs/defender-docs/defender-office-365/attack-simulation-training-faq.md

 > [!TIP]
 > Currently, shared mailboxes aren't supported in Attack simulation training.
 Simulations should target user mailboxes or groups containing user mailboxes.
+>
+> Distribution groups are expanded and the list of users is generated at the time of saving the simulation or simulation automation.

+### Q: Are the limits for the number of simulations that can be deployed during a specific time interval?

+A. No, although you might experience slowness if you launch many parallel simulations.
+Message rates (including simulation message rates) are constrained by the [message rate limits of the service](/office365/servicedescriptions/exchange-online-service-description/exchange-online-limits#receiving-and-sending-limits).

 ### Q: Does Microsoft provide payloads in other languages?